Public Holidays in 2024: Maximise Your Long Weekends

 Travel checklist: Must-do’s before you fly

-While travel has picked up in the recent months, do know that it’s still uncertain times – there may be sudden changes to restrictions and quarantine rules, additional costs to take care of, and so much more.
+While travel is back in full swing, do know that it’s still uncertain times – there may be sudden changes to restrictions, additional costs to take care of, and so much more.
 But that’s not to say that you can’t enjoy your time to the fullest – ensure that you have purchased travel insurance to protect yourself from unexpected expenses – whether it's for long trips, or even short ones.